Assistant, Associate or Full Professor

 The Department of Aerospace Engineering at Texas A&M University invites applications for a tenured or tenure-track faculty position at the assistant, associate, or full professor level with expertise in human spaceflight systems.
 Spacesuit systems and human anthropometrics, aerospace materials, imbedded sensors, structural dynamics, variable gravity fluidics, environmental life support, displays and controls, and digital human modeling.
 Resources will be provided to facilitate the initiation of independent research activities and opportunities exist for collaboration with leading Texas A&M faculty in related areas.
 The successful applicants will be required to teach; advise and mentor graduate students; develop an independent, externally funded research program; participate in all aspects of the department’s activities; and serve the profession.
 Strong written and verbal communication skills are required.
 Applicants should consult the department’s website to review our academic and research programs (https://engineering.tamu.edu/aerospace).

 |Required Education and Experience||

-Applicants must have a Ph.D. in computer science, computer engineering, or a closely related field.
+Applicants must have an earned doctorate in aerospace engineering or a closely related engineering or science discipline.

 |Preferred Education and Experience|

-Applicants should submit a cover letter, curriculum vitae, teaching statement, research statement, and a list of three references (including postal addresses, phone numbers and email addresses) by applying for this specific position at www.tamengineeringjobs.com.
-Full consideration will be given to applications received by January 2, 2017.
+Applicants should submit a cover letter, curriculum vitae, teaching statement, research statement, and a list of four references (including postal addresses, phone numbers and email addresses) by applying for this specific position at www.tamengineeringjobs.com.
+Full consideration will be given to applications received by January 1, 2017.
 Applications received after that date may be considered until positions are filled.
 It is anticipated the appointment will begin fall 2017.
-For specific questions about the positions, contact: firstname.lastname@example.org.

 Posting Detail Information